Unraveling Broccoli Cravings: 5 Surprising Reasons

 Why do women sometimes crave broccoli during pregnancy?

 For many women, cravings are triggered by changes in hormone levels, which can cause certain foods to seem more appealing.
-At the same time, pregnancy can also lead to deficiencies in certain nutrients, which can contribute to cravings, especially cravings for sugary foods.
+At the same time, pregnancy can also lead to deficiencies in specific nutrients, which can contribute to cravings, especially cravings for sugary foods.

 Which other alternative food can you eat when you crave broccoli?